Originally published in 2018.

 For those of you not around in the 90s this could mean only one thing, a gift for Barbara Bush.
 You see back then Millie was a cultural phenomenon.
 Mrs. Bush had just published “Millie’s Book”.
 A tale (tail?) of life in the White House from the point of view of the First Dog.
 The book was an immediate hit, number one on the New York Times Bestseller list, spending 23 weeks on Publishers Weekly’s hardcover bestseller list.
 Proceeds of over a million dollars went to a literacy campaign that was Barbara Bush’s main focus during her time as First Lady.

 Luckily I did have needed item since, at the time, I owned an upscale pet accessory boutique and dog biscuit bakery called Happy Tails located in University Park, an in-town suburb of Dallas.
-My shop was one of the first in the country to make all natural dog biscuits.
+My shop was one of the first in the country to bake all-natural dog biscuits.

 Grabbing a tracksuit that I hoped would fit, I frantically called around, finally finding someone who could monogram it in time.
 The next afternoon a representative from the PR firm picked it up.
 I was promised a photo but it unfortunately never arrived.